LeChatP/RootAsRole/README.md

 ## Capable Tool

 Since V2.0 of RootAsRole, we created a new tool that permits to retrieve capabilities asked by a running program.
 This tool is just showing capabilities asked, but not mandatory capabilities.
 So be warned about his output.
-This tool is useful when developpers doesn't gave the list of capabilities in his documentation or website.
-We recommand you to check capabilities in the [manual of linux](http://man7.org/linux/man-pages/man7/capabilities.7.html)
+This tool is useful when developers doesn't gave the list of capabilities in his documentation or website.
+We recommend you also to check these capabilities in the [manual of Linux](http://man7.org/linux/man-pages/man7/capabilities.7.html).
-You can also use this tool to check if the tested program ask unwanted capabilities, then we recommand you to check integrity of programs.
+You can also use this tool to check if the tested program ask unwanted capabilities, then we recommend you to check integrity of programs.

+For more details please see [Here](https://github.com/SamerW/RootAsRole/tree/master/ebpf)

 ## [Why choosing our module?](https://github.com/SamerW/RootAsRole/wiki/Why-choosing-our-module)